Pricing cyber-insurance for systems via maturity models: Introduction

 \section{Introduction}

-Cyber-risk has become an important societal challenge as technology has become ever more integrated into human life.
-Cyber-insurance provides one potential means of addressing the financial costs of cyber-incidents.
-A cyber-insurance contract outlines the conditions under which an insurance company will reimburse an insured party for losses and/or costs experienced from specific events.
-The definition of events and calculation of losses are not straightforward and require significant administrative, financial and legal resources.
-As such, the areas of cyber-risk and cyber-insurance present a multitude of interesting challenges and research problems.
+Cyber-insurance policies provide financial mitigation against defined cyber-risk events up to a specified limit, for which the buyer of insurance pays the insurance provider a premium (fee).
+The definition of events and calculation of both premia and losses are non-trivial and require significant administrative, financial and legal resources.
+As such, the areas of cyber-risk and cyber-insurance present a multitude of interesting research problems.

-For many years, there have been attempts in the academic community to organize and structure the research agenda related to cyber-insurance.
-B\"{o}hme and Schwarz (2010)~\cite{bohme2010modelling} proposed a unifying framework for cyber-insurance modelling.
-Yet, despite considerable research endeavour, the field of cyber-insurance research has remained significantly fragmented and compartmentalized\footnote{Comprehensive reviews of the cyber-insurance literature can be found in Eling et al (2016)\cite{eling2016we}, Marotta et al (2017)~\cite{marotta2017cyber}, Aziz (2020)~\cite{aziz2020systematic} and Skeoch (2022)~\cite{skeoch2022expanding}} leading Falco et al (2019)~\cite{falco2019research} to reiterate the need for a well-defined research agenda for cyber risk and insurance.
-One key challenge the authors, who comprise a number of eminent researchers and practitioners in the field, articulate is quantifying cyber-risk and understanding how it can arise from the structure of an organization.
+For many years, there have been attempts in the academic community to organize and structure the research agenda related to cyber-insurance, an early example of which is a prososal by B\"{o}hme and Schwarz (2010)~\cite{bohme2010modelling} for a unifying cyber-insurance modelling framework.
+Despite considerable subsequent research endeavour, several comprehensive literature reviews~\cite{eling2016we,marotta2017cyber,aziz2020systematic,skeoch2022expanding} suggest that the cyber-insurance research field remains fragmented.
+This fragmentation motivated a number of eminent researchers and practitioners in the field~\cite{falco2019research} to reiterate the need for a well-defined research agenda for cyber-risk and insurance.
+One key identified contribution is to quantify cyber-risk and its relationship with organizational structure.